 Osteomyelitis is easy enough to treat once it is detected and correctly diagnosed.
 However, if it is not, there are serious complications that may occur:

 Are you suffering from osteomyelitis?
-For any questions, information or guidance related to osteomyelitis, get in touch with our specialty-trained, skilled general surgeons at Marina Del Rey Hospital.
+For any questions, information, or guidance related to osteomyelitis, get in touch with our specialty-trained, skilled general surgeons at Cedars-Sinai Marina del Rey Hospital.